Lyall/MGSHDFix/README.md

 ### Steam Deck/Linux additional instructions
 Steam Deck users can also enjoy a native 800p (16:10) experience by installing this mod.
-- Open up the Steam properties of either MGS2/MGS3 and put `WINEDLLOVERRIDES="d3d11=n,b" %command%` in the launch options.
+- Open up the Steam properties of either MGS2/MGS3 and put `WINEDLLOVERRIDES="wininet=n,b" %command%` in the launch options.
 - If you're using the missing audio workaround put `WINEDLLOVERRIDES="xaudio2_9=n;d3d11=n,b" %command%` instead.

 ## Configuration